-Despite a pause following the end of the Cold War, survival has gained increased attention in recent years, leading to increased popularity of the survival lifestyle, as well as increased scrutiny.
-Those returning to land differ from most survivors in that they have a greater interest in ecology and counterculture.
-Instead of moving or making such preparations at home, many people also make plans to stay in their current locations until a real breakdown occurs, when in the language of survival they escape or leave Dodge to a safer location.
+Survivalism is a social movement of individuals or groups (called survivors or preparers) who proactively prepare for emergencies, including natural disasters and disruptions of the social, political or economic order.Survivalism has gained increased attention in recent years leading to increased popularity of the lifestyle as well as increased scrutiny.
+Those returning to land differ from most survivalists in that they have a greater interest in ecology and counterculture.
+Instead of moving or making such preparations at home, many people make plans to stay in their current locations until a real breakdown occurs when they escape or leave Dodge to a safer location.